8321/magicdir/sysadmin.md

 	#THis command is a utility program to kill,search different kind of process.

-###Creating a github account along with git repository for project file push and pull.
+###Creating a github account along with git repository for project file push and pull ###
-###Create a github account.Make a repository on github account name it after the project name you are wokring on it.
+###Create a github account.Make a repository on github account name it after the project name you are wokring on it ###

 ##git init
 	# This command will initailized current working directory for git repository update.